Numax SFL618 Pneumatic Flooring Stapler/Nailer Review

 Multi-Functional: 3-in-1

 You can need to drive many flooring nails and even staples depending on your working condition when you start fastening floor planks.
 L-shaped or T-shaped cleats are ideal for the installation of thicker-shaped hardwood floors with high Janka hardness species including Red and White Oak, Tigerwood, Cumaru, or Amendoim.
-On the other side, staples are a good option for building subfloors made of plywood.

 So, grab the NuMax SFL618 pneumatic 3-in-1.
 It will allow you to drive both L-shaped and T-shaped cleats and 15-1/2 to 16 gauge staples without damaging your hardwood floor or leaving any marks on it.